ETHZMSProjects/ASL_MEA_Functional_Connectivity/README.md

 The word and sentence trials are contained in tuningTasks.tar.gz (941MB) and sentences.tar.gz (14.8 GB), respectively.

-Alternatively, you can find the required files in the datafiles directory on [Google Drive](https://drive.google.com/drive/folders/15R0oX1uf52J9ozRgO0Bv4D00a1oUrliX?usp=sharing).
+Alternatively, you can find the files used in the writeup in the datafiles/raw_data directory on [Google Drive](https://drive.google.com/drive/folders/15R0oX1uf52J9ozRgO0Bv4D00a1oUrliX?usp=sharing).

 Place the downloaded files in a `data/` directory.